Fast sync Bitcoin for BTCPay Server

 NicolasDorier refers to the person who controls

-NOTE: Completing those steps does not mean that the UTXO set snapshot is legit.
-It only mean that you trust the owner of a Keybase account who has proved access to some social media accounts in the past.
+Completing those steps does not mean that the UTXO set snapshot is legit.
+It only means that you trust the owner of a Keybase account, who has proved access to some social media accounts in the past.

 # Can I add my signature to this repository?